nginxinc/nginx-amplify-doc/amplify-guide.md

  * Create repository config as follows (mind the correct release number).

-   On CentOS and Red Hat use:
+    On CentOS or Red Hat use:

 ```
     # release="7" && \